diptszyx/predit_test/README.md

-  # Phase 1 Dehouse AI Oracles Design
+  # Phase 1 Dehouse AI Oracles Design - Charles

-  This is a code bundle for Phase 1 Dehouse AI Oracles Design.
-The original project is available at https://www.figma.com/design/TJVeCqodLbBiITMovmKpzp/Phase-1-Dehouse-AI-Oracles-Design.
+  This is a code bundle for Phase 1 Dehouse AI Oracles Design - Charles.
+The original project is available at https://www.figma.com/design/pINEyeLchlWy4NbQmpGhvV/Phase-1-Dehouse-AI-Oracles-Design---Charles.

   ## Running the code